ckeditor/ckeditor5/docs/getting-started/legacy-getting-started/integrations/vuejs-v3.md

 ## Quick start

 <info-box warning>
 	⚠️  This guide is only valid for version 6.0.0 of the `@ckeditor/ckeditor5-vue` package, because of the API changes introduced in version 7.0.0.
-If you are looking for current CKEditor 5 Vue integration, please refer to the newest version of the {@link getting-started/integrations/vuejs-v3 CKEditor&nbsp;5 integration} guide.
+If you are looking for current CKEditor&nbsp;5 Vue integration, please refer to the newest version of the {@link getting-started/integrations/vuejs-v3 CKEditor&nbsp;5 integration} guide.
 </info-box>

 Install the [CKEditor&nbsp;5 WYSIWYG editor component for Vue.js](https://www.npmjs.com/package/@ckeditor/ckeditor5-vue) and the {@link getting-started/legacy-getting-started/predefined-builds#available-builds editor build of your choice}.